MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot.fr-fr/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

     ```

-1. Prenez un moment pour examiner le code de votre classe `QuarterlyIncomeReport`.
+1. Take a minute to review the code in your `QuarterlyIncomeReport` class.

     ```csharp